shwezhu/shwezhu.github.io/content/post/golang/basics/001-basics.md

 Unlike in C, in Go assignment between items of different type requires an explicit conversion, this enchances the type safety of Golang.

-## 6. Type assertions
+## 8. Type assertions

-A *type assertion* provides access to an **interface value's** underlying concrete value.
+### 8.1.
+Basic syntax

 ```go
 str := value.(string)
 ```

-But if it turns out that the value does not contain a string, the program will crash with a run-time error.
+If it turns out that the value does not contain a string, the program will crash with a run-time error.
 To guard against that, use the "comma, ok" idiom to test, safely, whether the value is a string:

 ```go
 str, ok := value.(string)